top of page

 A few yards away from Casa Tho, is the "Corredor Gastronómico", a road lined up with the city's best restaurants.
 There you will find the legendary Manjar Blanco📌 which serves, by far, the most thrilling Cochinita Pibil in Yucatan, prepared by a grandma chef with a century-old recipe.
 And while Cochinita is the superstar of the venue, the empanadas and the plantain fritters will rock your palate and certainly be appreciated by fussy kiddos.
 The outdoor seating is marvellous, under the shade of the trees, just get bug spray with you.

 Since you are in the area, grab a stuffed (relleno) ice popsicle from Paletería Las Rellenas de la 60📌 right next to the Santa Ana church.
 This pop-art colourful shop specializes in popsicles stuffed with different ingredients, something quite interesting and unique.
-Popsicles made with milk can be stuffed with cajeta (caramel sauce), Baileys liqueur, or Nutella, while popsicles made with water, sorbet, are filled with chamoy, a Mexican sauce made from fermented fruit.
+Popsicles made with milk can be stuffed with cajeta (caramel sauce), Baileys liqueur, or Nutella, while popsicles made with water, and sorbet, are filled with chamoy, a Mexican sauce made from fermented fruit.
 The top 3 flavours we tried and seem to be super popular are the mango-chamoy (we returned for that) queso de pelota with cajeta (dulce de leche kind of caramel sauce) and cucumber with lemon!

 Last on the list but possibly the best place to hang around for dinner is Parque de Santa Lucia.
-Apoala📌restaurant is located right on this pedestrianised, beautiful little local square, allowing al fresco dining (even when raining) and offering a good sized (not large, not small) square space for kids to play, ideal for keeping an eye on while dining.
+Apoala📌restaurant is located right on this pedestrianised, beautiful little local square, offering al fresco dining (even in case of rain) and a good sized (not large, not small) square space for kids to play, ideal for keeping an eye on while dining.
 At Apoala you will find an inspiring menu with Mexican food from different regions, perfectly infused with Latin American and Mediterranean elements and converted into fascinating dishes.
 I don't think there's anything similar around and I am close to believing that perhaps Apoala was the best meal we had in Mérida and one of the dinners to remember from this trip.
-The ceviches and the seafood dishes (ask for the catch of the day) are to die for but also don't miss dishes like their salads and the Empoladas (homemade tortillas dipped in mole and stuffed with quinoa and banana) that you won't find anywhere else.
+The ceviches and the seafood dishes (ask for the catch of the day) are to die for and also don't skip their salads and the Empoladas (homemade tortillas dipped in mole and stuffed with quinoa and banana) that you won't find anywhere else.
 There's also plain pasta for the kids.
-Feeling too hot and need a refreshing ice cream?
-A stone's throw away is Pola's Gelato📌!

 Bacalar